 Can Pygmy Goats Swim?
 Who doesn’t love Pygmy goats?
-If you’ve ever seen a baby goat a Pygmy or Nigerian dwarf goats? you’d know that they are one of the cutest four-legged animals alive.
+If you’ve ever seen a baby goat a Pygmy or a Nigerian dwarf goat? you’d know that they are one of the cutest four-legged animals alive.
 But there is a lot more to Pygmy goats than you may think.
 They are fashionable, hilarious, and smart.

 Goats aren’t just adorable and amusing; they’re brilliant and complex animals with multiple behavioral quirks.
 There are many questions people usually asked about goats, such as can Pygmy goats swim?
 What should you do if you find your Pygmy goat stuck in a stock tank?
 And what are Pygmy goat health issues?
 Etc.